Electoral district of Salisbury (Queensland)

 Salisbury was an electoral district of the Legislative Assembly in the Australian state of Queensland from 1960 to 1992.

 It was based on the southern Brisbane suburb of Salisbury, and was created in the 1959 redistribution under the Nicklin government, mostly from areas split from the district of Sherwood.

 Salisbury was mostly a safe Labor seat, but was gained by Rosemary Kyburz, a prominent moderate Liberal, in Labor's landslide defeat at the 1974 election, and not regained until 1983 by future Premier Wayne Goss.

 It was abolished in the 1991 redistribution and its area was absorbed into the new district of Sunnybank and the existing district of Archerfield.

+To date, Kyburz is the only surviving member for Salisbury.

+Salisbury's last two members Wayne Goss and Len Ardill both died several months of each other in 2014 with Ardill first in April and then Goss in November.